 Though interesting, this case study about widespread painless tophi doesn’t explain how things got so bad.

 I have written before about the curse of painless gout.
 The advantage is no pain (which most gout sufferers prize above all else).
-The disadvantage is slow growing danger.
+The disadvantage is the slow-growing danger.

 In this case, the danger presented as an infected foot.
 We do not know what happened next, but I presume the foot was saved.
 Here, tophi damaged our biggest organ, the skin, but all organs are at risk.
 Death from kidney disease is not uncommon, and heart failure has been attributed to tophi affecting the cardiovascular system.

 Next steps should be obvious – if you have unusual lumps or swellings, see a doctor immediately.
-If you have gout, reduce uric acid to 5mg/dL (0.30 mmol/L) before the tophi grow.
+If you have gout, reduce uric acid to 5 mg/dL (0.30 mmol/L) before the tophi grow.
+If you don’t get your uric acid safe, you will soon be a gout victim, with a poor quality of life.